California deermouse

 The California deermouse or California mouse (Peromyscus californicus) is a species of rodent in the subfamily Neotominae in the family Cricetidae.
-It is the only species in the Peromyscus californicus species group.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice", and the only in the Peromyscus californicus species group.
 It is found in northwestern Mexico and central to southern California.
 It is the largest Peromyscus species in the United States.

 While most rodents are polygamous, the California deermouse is monogamous and forms pair bonds, making it a model organism for researchers studying the genetics and neurobiology of partner fidelity and paternal care.

 Description

 The California deermouse has very large ears, and its tail is longer than the head and body combined.
 Including the tail, which is about 117 to 156 mm long, the mouse ranges in length from 220 to 285 mm.
 The coat is overall orange, mixed with black and brown hairs.
 This dorsal colour shades to a creamy-white belly colour.
 The manus and feet are white.
 Adults are large enough that they can be confused with juvenile Neotoma fuscipes, a close relative in the subfamily Neotominae.
 The dental formula is 1003/1003.